Tigers vs. Red Sox MLB Betting Odds, Trends & Prediction

 Tigers vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 12 of Detroit’s last 17 games against Boston
+The total has gone OVER in 15 of Detroit’s last 21 games on the road

 Tigers vs. Red Sox MLB BETTING PREDICTION

 Take Boston.
-The Red Sox are 11-2 in their last 13 games against the Tiger and are 10-3 in their last 13 games when playing Detroit at Fenway Park.
-On the other side, the Tigers are just 4-11 in their last 15 road games and are 18-48 in their last 66 games when facing an opponent from the American League East.
+The Red Sox are a perfect 10-0 in their last 10 games when playing on a Sunday, are 21-7 in their last 28 home games when playing on a Sunday and are 12-2 in their last 14 games versus the Tigers.
+On the other side, the Tigers are just 4-12 in their last 16 road games, are 3-11 in their last 14 games played at Comerica Park and are 18-49 in their last 67 games when facing an opponent from the American League East.